Garbage

 Some people use their knowledge of decomposition to make soils for their gardens.
 They collect the biodegradable matter from their yards and their kitchens and save it in a special container.

-They add decomposers like bacteria or earthworms and keep the containers at a temperature that the decomposers enjoy.
+They add decomposers like bacteria or earthworms, mix in some soil, and keep the containers at a temperature that the decomposers enjoy.
 Then they stir the contents from time to time to make sure that there is always new food for the decomposers.
-They continue to add their grass clippings, their banana peels and their other biodegradable waste.
-When the time is right, they can transfer this energy-rich material to their flowerbeds or gardens to feed their plants.
-This humus is called compost and is great for the garden and contains no harmful chemicals that can get into our water supply.
-Composting is a great way to recycle.
+They continue to add their grass clippings, fallen leaves, banana peels, apple cores, and other biodegradable waste.
+After several months, the contents have converted into energy-rich humus that can be transferred to flowerbeds or gardens to feed the plants.
+This humus is called compost and is great for the garden, and it contains no harmful chemicals that can get into our water supply.

 Hazardous Waste

 Some of the things that we can no longer use cannot be recycled, repurposed, or be safely put in the landfill.
 Old refrigerators, electronics such as computers and mobile phones, and unused paint are unsafe to throw away because they create poisonous chemicals that can get into our drinking water if they were put in a landfill.
-For this reason, landfills and fire departments often collect these types of garbage, and they are sent to special places where they are dismantled.
+For this reason, city agencies often collect these types of garbage, and they are sent to special places where they are dismantled.
 The parts are then safely recycled or disposed of.
 Paint can be remixed and sold to charities or the chemicals can be reused in other ways.

 People need to turn in their hazardous waste when they find it in their homes or garages.
 Insecticides, cleaning products, weed killers, medications, appliances, some types of light bulbs, and anything that is questionable, should be taken to proper agencies for disposal.
 They will make sure that it gets taken care of in the correct and proper way.